Why This Matters

 Anchoring-Based Heuristics

-These heuristics demonstrate how initial information disproportionately shapes subsequent judgments—our estimates are pulled toward starting points, even arbitrary ones.
+These heuristics demonstrate how initial information disproportionately shapes subsequent judgments.
+Our estimates get pulled toward starting points, even arbitrary ones.

 Anchoring and Adjustment Heuristic

-• Adjustment is typically insufficient; we move away from anchors but not far enough, creating systematic bias toward the starting point
+- Adjustment is typically insufficient.
+We move away from anchors but not far enough, creating systematic bias toward the starting point.
+This happens even when people are warned about the anchoring effect.

-• Pervasive in negotiations and pricing—a high initial asking price raises the final sale price, even when buyers know the anchor is inflated
+- Pervasive in negotiations and pricing.
+A high initial asking price raises the final sale price, even when buyers recognize the anchor is inflated.
+Real estate listing prices, for example, reliably anchor buyers' counteroffers.

 Simplification Heuristics